Sabrinas Organizing

 changing table left side | Image by Sabrina's Organizing

-Another organizing task we completed was organizing the extra supplies.
-The right side of the cabinet was designated for extra supplies, such as wipes, Diaper Genie refill bags, and extra shampoo and baby moisturizer.
-Since these items were extras, we used the other side cabinet.
-Although these items didn't need to be conveniently accessible, they could be accessed reasonably easily if needed.
-We used a plastic shoe bin to store the extra baby supplies.
+The right side of the cabinet was designated for extra supplies - wipes, Diaper Genie refill bags, extra shampoo, and baby moisturizer.
+These don't need to be grab-and-go accessible, but they should be easy to restock.
+We used a plastic shoe bin to bring everything together.

 right side of the changing table